Inspiredsoft/exporter/README.md

 # Exporter
-Exporter is an annotation based excel and txt data exporter from data from a list of pojo java class.
+Exporter is an annotation based excel and txt data exporter from a list of pojo java class.